-Fair Wear Foundation is a non- profit organisation that works with brands, factories, trade unions, NGOs and sometimes governments to verify and improve workplace conditions in 11 production countries in Asia, Europe and Africa.
+Fair Wear Foundation is a non-profit organisation that works with brands, factories, trade unions, NGOs and sometimes governments to verify and improve workplace conditions for garment workers in 11 production countries in Asia, Europe and Africa.

 FWF keeps track of the improvements made by the companies it works with.
 And through sharing expertise, social dialogue and strengthening industrial relations, FWF increases the effectiveness of the efforts made by companies.

 FWF’s more than 80 member companies represent over 120 brands, and are based in Europe; member products are sold in over 20,000 retail outlets in more than 80 countries around the world.
 Change requires a major joint effort.
 We therefore invite companies to join FWF and make a difference.
 If you’re interested in how we can help you, read more on our membership page.

 There is no single solution for workplace injustice.
 There are many and at FWF we find that solutions work best when combined.

 Poor labour conditions can only be solved through multi-faceted solutions.
 The FWF approach brings together the key components needed for sustainable change.
 It means companies work step-by-step to improve conditions in their supply chains.
 It also means cooperation among a slew of stakeholders, and accountability among all of us.
 When fully executed, the FWF approach means results.

 FWF restricts its focus to those phases of production where sewing is the main manufacturing process.
 These are among the most labour-intensive phases of the production process.
 It is also the stage of production where many labour problems are found, and where effective remedies can positively impact the lives of millions of workers.

 FWF’s focus means that its staff has advanced and specialised knowledge of industry practice and trends.
 Focus also enables FWF to concentrate on building strong working relationships with those local and international stakeholders who, themselves, specialise in garments and textiles – a keystone for sustainable change in the industry.